FamilySearch/GEDCOM/specification/gedcom.md

 This specification does not permit `LANG` in every place where human language text might appear.
 Conversations are ongoing about adding it in more places in a future version of the specification.
-Using the current specification, additional language tagging can be accomplished using a [documented extension tag](#extension-tags) by including this in the header:
+Using the current specification, additional language tagging can be accomplished using a [documented extension tag](#extension-tags) by including the following in the header:

 ```gedcom
 1 SCHEMA